Forest Glade by Sketchling

 However, I immediately saw my error.
 From the sounds of the celebration, the party was about 20 yards further downstream under another dark stand of trees, and they had not seen the flash of my light as the lively conversation and laughter continued unabated.

 Whoever they were, they were having a wonderful time and, I confess, I was somewhat jealous.
 Studying for the ministry and the son of a pastor as well, my life was ordered and sane and well-behaved.
 There was no nocturnal starlit partying for me.

 Again, I made my way down the stream, staying in the shadows.
 Again, the pause behind a large tree trunk, the sudden spin around it, the flash of my light…

-And, again, nothing.
+And, still, nothing.